 ✔️ Expert Tips

-- Boost Sulforaphane: Since cooking can diminish the cancer-fighting compound sulforaphane found in cruciferous vegetables, add a pinch of mustard powder after cooking to help restore its benefits.
+- Boost Sulforaphane: Since cooking can diminish the cancer-fighting compound sulforaphane found in cruciferous vegetables, add a pinch of mustard powder after cooking to help restore its benefits if using kale or collards.

-- Tofu Texture: Use silken tofu for a super creamy sauce, or medium/firm tofu for extra protein.
-Adjust the broth as needed to get your desired consistency.
+- Tofu Texture: Use silken tofu for a super creamy sauce, or medium or firm tofu for extra protein.
+Adjust the pasta water as needed to get your desired consistency.

 🛒 Shop Recipe Cookware and Ingredients